phreakwiz/SNES-AddOn-PCBs/MultiRegion_with_DeJitter_QID/README.md

 ##### Sourcing the Parts

-For sourcing the parts, please be refered to the [Bill Of Materials](https://github.com/borti4938/SNES-AddOn-PCBs/blob/master/MultiRegion_with_DeJitter_QID/BOM.xlsx?raw=true)
+For sourcing the parts, please be referred to the [Bill Of Materials](https://github.com/borti4938/SNES-AddOn-PCBs/blob/master/MultiRegion_with_DeJitter_QID/BOM.xlsx?raw=true)

 ##### Soldering

 The PCB is designed with having hand soldering in mind.
 Most complicated footprints are probably the 44TQFP package of the CPLD or the 14TSSOP of the CDCE913.

 However, if you plan to use a stencil, you can use the [stencil gerber file](./gerber/stencil/SNES_MR_DeJitter_QID.GTP).
-All SMD are placed in top layer.
+All SMDs are placed in top layer.

 **IMPORTANT**
 SuperCIC (PIC16F630-I/SL) and uIGR (PIC16F684-I/SL) need firmware flashed prior to soldering as mentioned later in this document.